fabsx00/python-joern/README.md

 Introduction
 --

-A python interface to joern.
+A thin python interface for joern and a set of useful utility traversals.

+*Warning*: if you are using the current master-branch, this library is not for you as the master-branch already contains a python interface to joern bundled with joern.
+This is the python interface for future versions of joern (development branch).

 Dependencies:
 --